ArtemYavdoshenko/nvim-config/README.md

 ## What is changed in this fork?
 - Better defaults (for my use cases)
 - Added some plugins (such as language servers, nvim-colorizer, lualine, etc, everything for my use cases again)
-- Added themes and a shortcut to change between the light and the dark theme (<leader>tt)
+- Added themes and a shortcut to change between the light and the dark theme (\<leader\>tt).
+Yes, I use a light theme sometimes.
 - Other minor changes

 ![image](./screenshot.png)